Last updated: January 18, 2022

 - Information regarding any other solutions that were sought prior to application (e.g., flight changes, testing en route, assistance in obtaining testing/vaccination, etc.)

 The Embassy currently assesses that sufficient COVID-19 viral tests (RT-PCR and antigen types) and eligible COVID-19 vaccines are generally available in El Salvador to United States-bound travelers.

 - Essential services such as medical assistance, grocery stores, pharmacies, public transportation, and gas stations are operating and available to the public.
-The Government of El Salvador has announced that in-person classes will resume in schools as of April 6, with specific details on class size and scheduling to be determined by each school.
+In-person classes resumed on April 6, 2021 with specific details on class size and scheduling being determined by each school.

 - Are PCR and/or antigen tests available for U.S. citizens in El Salvador?
 Yes, both types are available.